FelixLutze/Arcade-Game/README.md

 # Arcade Game

-The goal of the game is to control a figure without colliding with the bugs.
+The goal of the game is to control a figure without colliding with any bugs.
 You control the figure with the arrow keys of your keyboard.
 The player will get a reward in points once he reaches the water.
 If you get hit 5 times, a game over screen will appear to Display your Score.
 Written in HTML, CSS and JavaScript.

 ## Getting Started